apttx/linguala-challenge/README.md

 ## Stack

-We use Node (Koa), GraphQL (Apollo), MongoDB & React with Gatsby and would like you to use the same.
+We use Node (Koa), GraphQL (Apollo), MongoDB & SvelteKit and would like you to use the same.
 DB isn't as important; if you know your way around something else, that's fine here, too.

 ## Challenges